terna/SLAPP3/6 objectSwarmObserverAgents_AESOP_turtleLib_NetworkX/oligopoly/README.md

 To run a specific case of the above quoted article or of the incoming book *Rethinking macroeconomics with endogenous market structure* of M.Mazzoli, M.Morini, and P.Terna, please look at the Appendix C of the book itself or to the file [runningSpecificCases.md](https://github.com/terna/oligopoly/blob/master/runningSpecificCases.md).

+It is possible to run Oligopoly directly online, via [https://mybinder.org](https://mybinder.org), accessing the file system at [https://mybinder.org/v2/gh/terna/SLAPP3/master](https://mybinder.org/v2/gh/terna/SLAPP3/master) to modify – if necessary – the content of the folder ***oligopoly*** contained into the folder ***6 objectSwarmObserverAgents_AESOP_turtleLib_NetworkX***.

+Then, from the main folder, we launch the *iRunShellOnline.ipynb* file, and finally we follow the instructions contained in it.

 ______________________________________

 <sub><sup>*Erratum for the paper above*: in Table 1, the **Expected employment ratio at t=1** is **0.9** and not 0.8.<sub><sup>